decidables/decidables/sites/detectable/src/conclusion.md

 ---
-title: 'Conclusions: The Power of Simplicity'
+title: 'Conclusion: The Power of Simplicity'
 layout: page
 script: page
 ---